OpusCapita/eslint-config/README.md

 We export two ESLint configurations for your usage.

 Our default export contains all of our ESLint rules, including ECMAScript 6+.
-It requires `eslint` and `eslint-plugin-import`.
+It requires `eslint`, 'eslint-plugin-react' and 'babel-eslint'@6.

 1. `npm install --save-dev eslint-config-jcatalog eslint-plugin-react babel-eslint@6 eslint`
-2. add `"extends": "airbnb-base"` to your .eslintrc
+2. add `"extends": "eslint-config-jcatalog"` to your .eslintrc